confluentinc/ksql/docs/syntax-reference.rst

 1. The Kafka message key must also be present as a field/column in the Kafka message value.
 The ``KEY`` property (see below) must be defined to inform KSQL which field/column in the message value represents the key.
-If the message key is not present in the message value, follow the instructions in :ref:`ksql_key_constraints`.
+If the message key is not present in the message value, follow the instructions in :ref:`ksql_key_requirements`.
 2. The message key must be in ``VARCHAR`` aka ``STRING`` format.
-If the message key is not in this format, follow the instructions in :ref:`ksql_key_constraints`.
+If the message key is not in this format, follow the instructions in :ref:`ksql_key_requirements`.

 The WITH clause supports the following properties: